Priyy08/FullStack_LLM_Chatbot/Readme.md

 -   **Modular & Scalable Architecture**: A clear separation between the frontend (React) and backend (FastAPI) allows for independent development and scaling.
 -   **Cloud-Ready**: Designed for easy deployment with detailed instructions for Vercel (frontend) and Render (backend).

-**Note** : If you want to use it live then sign-in first with an valid email-id(not neccesarily an official email-id) or dummy email-id with password and it will open the main page, then wait for 2-3 seconds then click on new chat to start an conversation with chatbot, after you close the tab, you will not required to login back as It will remember you and it will store all of your chat history based on created timestamp and you can access any chats any time as it have the feature of persistent storage and you can always login with your credentails and get your data back anytime, here's the deployed link: https://full-stack-llm-chatbot-cgv0jbhsq-priyy08s-projects.vercel.app , You may face delays in chatbot's response sometimes as it is deployed on Render's free version so it is advisable to wait for sometime to get an response back for chatbot, In future I will try to integrate caching mechanisms, purchase of high performance servers, performance enhancments, streaming response etc to make chatbot more capable, Here this is an MVP which demonstrates how we can give an memory/persistent storage to an chatbot which mimics AI Tools like GPT, Gemini, Claude which saves our chat history as well as past conversations and contexts.
+**Note** : If you want to use it live then sign-in first with an valid email-id (not necessarily an official email-id) or dummy email-id with password and it will open the main page, then click on "new chat" to start an conversation with chatbot and wait for some time to load new chat, after you close the tab after using the chatbot, you will not required to login back as It will remember you and it will store all of your chat history based on created timestamp and you can access any chats any time as it have the feature of persistent storage and you can always login with your credentails and get your data back anytime, here's the deployed link : https://full-stack-llm-chatbot-cgv0jbhsq-priyy08s-projects.vercel.app , You may face delays in chatbot's response sometimes as it is deployed on Render's free version so it is advisable to wait for sometime to get an response back for chatbot, In future I will try to integrate caching mechanisms, purchase of high performance servers, performance enhancements, streaming response etc to make chatbot more capable, Here this is an MVP which demonstrates how we can give an memory/persistent storage to an chatbot which mimics AI Tools like GPT, Gemini, Claude which saves our chat history as well as past conversations and contexts.

 ## 🛠️ Tech Stack